 Early model microwave ovens with their high leakage rates also cancelled out any effects from the remedy.
 Unfortunately, the study did not look at the effects of more modern ovens.

 So, we can all be grateful to those little tadpoles.
-While we are not sure why they had to be stimulated with chemical thyroxine to prove that potentised thryoxine could ‘unstimulate’ them, they have clearly provided us with other valuable information such as- don’t, under any circumstance, cook your remedy in the microwave!
+While we are not sure why they had to be stimulated with chemical thyroxine to prove that potentised thryoxine could ‘unstimulate’ them, they have clearly provided us with other valuable information such as- don’t, under any circumstance, warm your remedy in the microwave or carry them beside your mobile phone.

 Weber S, Endler PC, Welles SU et al. The effect of homeopathically prepared thyroxine on highland frogs.
 Homeopathy, Volume 97, Issue 3, July 2008, Page 165